bakkdoor/blocktalk/README.markdown

 written in Ruby, that actually is somewhat of a compiler.
 As of now, the code gets parsed and translated into (quite ugly) Ruby code, which then gets fed into Ruby and executed.
 I know this isn't the best way for now probably, but it works.
 Something I'd like to add in the future is a bytecode compiler for Ruby 1.9.

+## Implementation ##

+Blocktalk is implemented in Ruby.
+The goal is to be able to run any Ruby code available, making it easy to get something real and working fast.
+Another goal is to add some more unique features, that Ruby for example does not support.
+I'm very open for ideas on this.

 ## Dependencies ##